 Shenandoah National Park is a special place for Matthew, as he has spent a great deal of time there with friends and family.
 Matthew lives in Fredericksburg, Virginia with his husband, Jim, and their two children, four dogs, a flock of chickens and a pig named Petunia.

 Maggie is a native of Madison, Virginia.
 She grew up just ten minutes from Shenandoah National Park, where she enjoyed many hikes to the top of Bear Church Rock and cultivated her love for the outdoors.
 After eight years living out west in Salt Lake City and Park City, Utah, Maggie returned to Madison where she now resides with her husband Nick, son Chase, and daughter Maisy.
 They built their home in the woods, surrounded by land protected by conservation easement and views of the Blue Ridge Mountains.
 Maggie is a full time teleworker and enjoys trail running, hiking, biking, skiing, and walking the trails around her house with her family.
-She is also a volunteer Cross Country Coach for Grymes Memorial School.
+She is also a volunteer Cross Country Coach and serves on the board for Grymes Memorial School.

 Phebe Cambata was raised in Manhattan.
 When she was a child, her parents would drive her from their small cottage on the Chesapeake Bay to the Skyline Drive.
 She loved those trips, particularly seeing bear and deer, and those early days contributed to her great interest in animals.
 Phebe has always been interested in animal welfare and environmental protection, and she has been active in her efforts to support these issues.
 In association with the African Wildlife Foundation, she has helped to save many elephants in Africa, and she is especially interested in the protection of mountain gorillas.
 Although a great traveler, she has lived mostly in Bath County, Virginia since 1980, and, of course, she has special feelings for the flora and fauna of Virginia.
 She is a member of the Explorers Club and has been active in protecting the wildlife of Virginia as well as manatees and dolphins in Florida.